mmotti/Helldivers-2-IPv6-Auto-Toggle/README.md

 ### Instructions
 1. **On your first run only**, verify the integrity of the Helldivers 2 game files and close Steam (exit Steam not just minimise)
-2. Clone or manually download a copy of this repo and store it somewhere safe.
+2. **ON your first run only**, clone or manually download a copy of this repo and store it somewhere safe.
 3. **On your first run only**, run **First run.bat** as Administrator.
 4. When launching the game in future, simply use the **HELLDIVERS™ 2 (IPv4)** shortcut on your desktop